joelchrono12/joelchrono12.ml/_posts/2023-01-01-december-2022-summary.md

 # Wrapping up

 I would love to do a better summary for the whole of 2022, so I'll work on that for tomorrow if possible.
 Have a Happy New Year people!

+Also, this is day 1 of my second run of [#100DaysToOffload](https://100daystooffload.com).